Competition

 of supplying false information

-(1) A person who knowingly
+(1) A person (“P”)

-or recklessly provides the Authority or any other person entitled to
+or recklessly provides the Authority, or any other person entitled to

-information under this Law with information that is false or misleading in a
+information under this Law, with information that is false or misleading in a

-used by the Authority to exercise a function under this Law.
+Authority or any other person to exercise a function under this Law.[105]

-(2) A person guilty of an
+(2) A person who commits an

-5 years and to a fine.
+to a fine.[106]

 56 Responsibility